zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Our dialogue begins with Andrea saying to Raffael, “This organizational chart is really confusing.”
 An “organizational chart” is a d iagram or an image that shows you the structure or organization of a company.
 Her e's the president, and then below the president there are two vice presidents, and then each vice president has an assistant vice president, and so forth.
 An “ organizational chart” is like a map of the company – who is the boss and how are th ey arranged, from the president down to the lowest worker.

 Raffael says, “Why are you looking at that?”
-Why ar e you looking at this organizational chart?
+Why are you looking at this organizational chart?
 Andrea says, “I have an inter view next week and I'm trying to bone up on the company I'll be interviewing with .”
 So, Andrea is going to interview, I guess, with a new company, and she wan ts to “bone (bone) up.”
 “To bone up” is an informal, two-word phrasal verb mean ing to study, to study a lot – usually to try to memorize a lot of information in a short amount of time.
 Andrea is trying to bone up on the company with which she'll be interviewing.

 She says, “I want to impress them,” – I want them t o think that I'm good – “but this chart is really confusing.”
 She can't figure o ut how the company is organized.
 Raffael says, “Let me see” – let me look at that.
 H e says, “It's a simple flow chart.”
 A “flow (flow) chart (chart)” is actually a  diagram that shows how a process works.
 For example, you could do a flow cha rt on how to make a cake or bake a cake.
 First, you buy the ingredients, then y ou mix them together, then you put them in the oven.
 Then you take it out of the o ven.
 That could be made into a flow chart so you could see on a piece of paper how  one thing causes another thing, or you do one thing and then another thing.

 “Flow charts” usually have boxes and circles with a rrows that connect the different steps of a process.
 Raffael says that thi s organizational chart is a flow chart, which is probably not correct.
 Raffael isn't  the brightest person in the world – not the smartest person in the world, let’s say.
 I don’t think the organizational chart is a flow chart.
-A flow chart is a chart that  shows you how a process works, but an organizational chart shows you how things ar e arranged: one on top of the other, or one higher up than the other.
+A flow chart is a chart that  shows you how a process works, but an organizational chart shows you how things are arranged: one on top of the other, or one higher up than the other.

 But, we continue with Raffael's explanation.
 He say s, “You have your board of directors at the top, with the managing director re porting to them, and then the executive officers overseeing major departments.”
 W e have a lot of vocabulary there.
 Let's go back and look at that sentence.
 “Yo u have” – meaning here you have on the chart – “board of directors,” or “the b oard of directors.”
 A “board of